geral2/SQL-APIConsumer/README.md

 # SQL-APIConsumer

 Welcome to SQL-APIConsumer project!.
 It's Database Project built in C# whose main purpose it's allow consuming API GET/POST methods on SQL Server through CLR generics stored procedures.
+Keep in mind that it was developed and tested on **SQL Server 2016 and later versions**.
+If you need to deploy in an older version read the **Built with** section.

 ![alt text](https://github.com/geral2/SQL-APIConsumer/blob/master/Diagram.png)